senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ### Download version metadata

-Metadata concerning versions of Docker images and Senzing binaries need to be added to the artifact directory.
+Metadata identifying versions of Docker images and Senzing binaries need to be added to the artifact directory.
 On the non-airgapped system: